Getting Started·

 Step 1: Install Claude Desktop

 Download and install Claude Desktop from the official Anthropic website.
-This will be your MCP host — the application that connects to MCP servers.
+This will act as your MCP host — the application that connects to and coordinates your MCP servers.

 Step 2: Locate Your Configuration File

-Claude Desktop stores its MCP configuration in a JSON file:
+Claude Desktop stores its MCP connection string configuration in a JSON file:

 Step 3: Add Your First Server

-Let's start with the filesystem MCP server.
+Let's start with the official filesystem MCP server.
 Edit your config file:

 json